DaviDevMod/focus-trap/README.md

 - **Modal**
   It is a reusable modal component.

 The hook is called directly in the `<Modal>` component.
-In this way the focus is trapped automatically when a modal is opened, and the trap breaks whenever the modal unmounts.
+In this way the focus is trapped automatically when a modal is opened, and the hook unmounts automatically when the `<Modal>` unmounts.

-An `escaper` is provided, which makes the `Esc` key close the modal and, by doing so, unmount the hook.
+An `escaper` is provided, which makes the `Esc` key fire a click on a button and the `<Modal>` component is unmounted as result of the click.

-An `initialFocus` is provided too and is pointing to the same element the `escapers`'s `identifier` is pointing to.
+An `initialFocus` is provided too and is pointing to the same element the `escaper`'s `identifier` is pointing to.
+(This is a good practice [according to React](https://reactjs.org/docs/accessibility.html#programmatically-managing-focus), since it prevents "_the keyboard user from accidentally activating the success action_")

 `returnFocus` and `locker` are left `undefined`.
 So the focus will be returned to what was the active element at the time the hook was called, and clicks outside of the trap are allowed (even though all they can do is closing the modal, because they are being catched by the backdrop's event handler).